brainlife/app-tractographyQualityCheck/README.md

 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-bl.app.189-blue.svg)](https://doi.org/10.25663/brainlife.app.189)

 # app-tractographyQualityCheck
 Compute a number of statistics about your input tractogram and any (optionally input) associated classification structure.
+These statistics can be used to facilitate quality assurance on your tractography and segmentation, or as part of subject/group level quantative analysis for a research project.
+See the output section for a detailed description of the measures computed.

 ### Authors
 - Daniel Bullock (dnbulloc@iu.edu)